oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Multiple Use of Same Hash Algorithm
 <multiple-use-of-same-hash-algorithm>
-It MUST be tested that the same hash algorithm is not used multiple times in one item of file hashes.
+It SHALL be tested that the same hash algorithm is not used multiple times in one item of file hashes.

 The relevant paths for this test are: